Okay, friends – gather ’round. You’ve got questions about birth photography, I know, so let’s talk about them.

 If it’s not for you, that’s totally fine–but if it is, I want you to be able to make an informed decision.

 Here’s where we get to the “For the love of all that’s holy, it costs how much?!” part.
 I didn’t forget about it, I promise.

 If you’ve decided that maybe this birth photography thing is worth looking into, you’ve likely put some feelers out there and experienced a bit of sticker shock at the prices you’ve been quoted.
 My birth stories start at $750–although the market fluctuates somewhat, most seasoned professionals will not charge less than that.
 And you know what?
 I totally feel you if that number is shocking.
 It seems simple on the surface, right?
 It’s just taking pictures, man – how hard is that, really?
 Why would it cost more than your family portraits, or newborn photos – probably more than both combined – just because it’s a birth session?

 I’ve heard every shocked exclamation and seen every taken-aback look imaginable, folks.
 But the thing is, most people have that reaction because they have no clue how the whole shebang works.
 Once they do, most of the time they “get” it.
 They don’t always turn around and book a package, but they get it.

-I don’t say any of this to portray we birth professionals as martyrs.
-But to communicate just how much we believe in the power of birth photography.
+I don’t say any of this to portray we birth professionals as martyrs, but to communicate just how much we believe in the power of birth photography.
 We do it because we love it, and we love being there to support you.
-And capture you at your fiercest.
+We want to capture you at your fiercest, and give you the gift of those memories.
 The power of birth and the miracle of witnessing new life never ceases to give me chills.
 And I feel privileged to live in a time where I have the tools to document it in all of its uniqueness for each of my clients.

 Sure, you can find someone to do it for peanuts – but is that person really who you want with you throughout this process?